Hrily/material_blog/_posts/2016-12-30-ar-tutorial-2.md

 + [onLocationChanged](#onlocationchanged)
 + [**onAzimuthChanged**](#onazimuthchanged)

 The methods in bold are the ones which are needed to be completed.
 The others are helper methods which are already complete.
-Offcourse, there are others methods too, which are responsible for setting up of Camera View.
-If you want to learn about it, head to the Android Developers site [here](https://developer.android.com/guide/topics/media/camera.html).
+Offcourse, there are some others methods too, which are responsible for setting up of Camera View and Sensor events.
+If you want to learn about it, head to the Android Developers site [here](https://developer.android.com/guide/topics/media/camera.html) and [here](https://developer.android.com/reference/android/hardware/SensorEvent.html).

 <a name="setaugmentedrealitypoint"/>

-### setAugmentedRealityPoint
+##### setAugmentedRealityPoint

 This function will set the POI.

 <a name="calculatetheoreticalazimuth"/>

-## calculateTheoreticalAzimuth
+##### calculateTheoreticalAzimuth

 This function will calculate the Azimuth angle(&phi;) for POI.
 From Part 1, we know that